 All pupils are expected to wear school uniform.
 This consists of:

-- A white or yellow polo shirt or school shirt
+- A white polo shirt

 - A dark green sweatshirt, jumper or cardigan

-- Black or grey trousers (or shorts) or skirt
+- Grey or black trousers (or shorts)

 - Clive Mark, 38-40 Poplar Road, Kings Heath, Birmingham B14 7AD.
 Tel: 0121 444 7623.
 Click here for flyer